$R_K$ and $R_{K^*}$ in an Aligned 2HDM with Right-Handed Neutrinos: A2HDM

-In all sectors, the alignment is fixed to be exact at some specified scale $\mu _0$ and subsequently will misalign due to radiative corrections, as discussed in \cite{Jung:2010ik,Li:2014fea}.
-However, the flavour structure of the model constrain the nature of the new sourced of FCNCs induced by Renormalisation Group effects.
+In all sectors, the alignment is fixed to be exact at some specified scale $\mu _0$ and subsequently will misalign due to radiative corrections, as discussed in Refs. \cite{Jung:2010ik,Li:2014fea}.
+However, the flavor structure of the model constrains the nature of the new sources of FCNCs induced by renormalization group effects.
 Quantitatively, in the quark sector, these FCNC contributions are suppressed by mass hierarchies $m_q m_{q'}^2/v^3$ and provide negligible effects \cite{Jung:2010ik,Li:2014fea}.
 We will not consider the impact of the misalignment in this work.

-Interestingly, $\zeta_f$ can provide new sources of CP violation but in this work we will consider only real values.
-Notice also that the usual 2HDMs in which tree-level FCNCs are removed by exploiting the discussed $Z_2$ discrete symmetry, namely the type I, II, III and IV, can be recovered for particular values of the proportionality constants $\zeta_f$ as shown in Tab.~\ref{tab:2hdms}.
+Interestingly, $\zeta_f$ can provide new sources of $CP$ violation but in this work we will consider only real values.
+Notice also that the usual 2HDMs in which tree-level FCNCs are removed by exploiting the discussed $Z_2$ discrete symmetry, namely, the types I, II, III, and IV, can be recovered for particular values of the proportionality constants $\zeta_f$ as shown in Table.~\ref{tab:2hdms}.